- Strong firearm demand in 2020 and continuing into 2021.

 SWBI had a great quarter, reaching net sales of $278M, a 124.8% increase when compared to 20Q1.
 It also managed to increase its gross margin by 3.3% to 42%, achieving diluted EPS of $0.86.

-SWBI pays a $0.20 dividend per share, and we can expect it to increase in the following quarters, if it manages to grow its bottom line.
-Adding to that the fact that the company has zero net debt, it gives it a very stable outlook.
+SWBI pays a $0.20 dividend per share, and we can expect it to increase in the following quarters if it manages to grow its bottom line.
+Adding to that the fact that the company has zero net debt, gives it a very stable outlook.

 Capex over the last decade has remained fairly low, which allows the company to return more value to shareholders.
 Over the first three quarters of 2020, SWBI had an average of ~$59M of free cash flow per quarter.
 Assuming it will continue in the near future, it is trading at ~5x free cash flow, clearly undervalued.

-With the Biden administration planning to enact some changes restricting the access to firearms, this can pose a potential risk to the whole industry, and ultimately affect SWBI.
-Gun violence is often attributed to firearms legislation that easily allows americans to purchase guns and ammunition.
+With the Biden administration planning to enact some changes restricting the access to firearms, this can pose a potential risk to the whole industry, and ultimately affect Smith & Wesson.
+Gun violence is often attributed to firearms legislation that easily allows Americans to purchase guns and ammunition.

 Despite the potential political challenges that might impact SWBI.
-The uncertainty about the possible gun controls imposed by the Biden administration have driven demand for firearms.
-It is still unclear for how long demand will stay at these levels.
-Given the controversy surrounding the firearms industry, as an investor you should require a higher margin of safety.
+The uncertainty about the possible gun controls imposed by the Biden administration has driven demand for firearms.
+It is still unclear how long demand will stay at these levels.
+Given the controversy surrounding the firearms industry, as an investor, you should require a higher margin of safety.
 The stock is not for everyone, and some investors do not want anything to do with the firearms industry.

 We have no position in any of the stocks mentioned.
 Read our disclosure.